GuillermoHazebrouck/gnav-web/README.md

 There is also a native version of the software that you can find [here](https://github.com/GuillermoHazebrouck/gnav).
 The applications are quite similar, although there will be more and more discrepancies as this project evolves.

 ## Operation
-To operate G-NAV, please read the user's manual located in the docs folder.
+To operate G-NAV, please read the user's manual located in the `docs` folder.
+This document covers the user functions and the web system administration.
 Be aware that the project is still under development.

 > [!CAUTION]
 > G-NAV is not a certified IFR equipment!
 You should never use this device as a primary source of navigation or collision avoidance.